Updated November 2017

 The Magma 850

 is another example of REI offering good quality at a reasonable price.
-It retails for $189 but seems to be on sale a lot as low as $93.
-Despite its low cost, It's one of only two jackets in our test to use high-quality 850 down.
-It's the lightest jacket with a convenient internal chest pocket for a phone.
-The downside: there is no hood option and we didn't appreciate the boxy belly fit (but some body types might).
+It retails for $189 but seems to be on sale a fair amount.
+Despite its low cost, it's one of only two jackets in our test to use high-quality 850 down.
+It's also the lightest jacket and comes complete with a convenient internal chest pocket for a phone.
+The downside: there is no hood option, and we didn't appreciate the boxy belly fit (but some body types might).

 Top Pick Award for Use as a Mid-Layer

 Lacking hood or hem adjustments

 Featuring remarkable craftsmanship and supreme performance as a mid-layer, the Canada Goose Hybridge Lite Hoody